-When rabbits start to moult, we need to help them stay healthy whilst they are moulting.
-A lot of grooming is needed and you will probably find yourself saying ‘Where does it all come from?’ and ‘When is it going to end?’ whilst they are in heavy moult.
-We have put together some helpful tips which will make it easier for your rabbit & for you too!
+When rabbits start to moult, you will know about it!
+You will probably find yourself saying ‘Where does it all come from?’ and ‘When is it going to end?’.
+It is very important we help rabbits stay healthy while they are moulting.
+A lot of brushing is needed, but not all bunnies like to be brushed, so what do you do?
+Don’t worry, we have put together some helpful tips which will make it much easier for your rabbit & for you too!

 Help your rabbits stay healthy during a moult…

-Brush your rabbit every single day whilst they are moulting.
+Brush your rabbit every single day while they are moulting.

 Keep your rabbit well hydrated also.
 If your rabbit does not drink much water, try adding a thin slice of apple to a bowl of water.
 Whilst trying to retrieve the apple your bunny will take in some water also.

 Natural enzymes found in papaya and pineapple are known to help the prevention of hairballs.
 Special tablets or dried fruits are available for rabbits to help keep their digestive system healthy and can be fed all year round.